1fan/zendesk-data-searcher/README.md

 * The field name to be searched should be exactly the same as the field in the json file. \
   For instance, if the field in the json is "_id", you should also type "_id" to search, otherwise the search will fail.
 * Assume the json files are valid JSON file, and the format matches the model classes. \
-  Currently json file only support the following field types:
+  Currently json files containing the following field types are supported:
     - Number
     - String
     - Boolean
     - Array of above.
 * JSON files should be provided.
 If file is not provided, the default files in the jar will be used.
-* When search on the list(tags, domain_names, etc), only one value can be searched.
-For instance, you can search on field "tag" with value `tagValue`, but not on field "tag" with value `['tag1', 'tag2']`
+* When search on the list field (tags, domain_names, etc), only one value can be searched.
+For instance, you can search on the field `tags` with value `'tagValue'`, but not on field "tag" with value `['tag1', 'tag2']`

 # How Text Search works?